ZakuroSoda/2022MYE-LSci-Notes/README.md

 - Water inherently present as rainwater and groundwater
 - Aeration of roots inherently present due to space between soil particles

+---

+Extra but Must-Know: Substrates/Growth Media

+Purpose: Provide Anchorage of Plant Roots
+Properties: Well-aerated, porous to absorb the nutrient solution, so that it can hold the solution for a while for the plant to absorb.

+Example:

+- perlite
+- vermiculite
+- horticultural rockwool
+- sand
+- fired clay pebbles

 ## 6. Plant Transport

 The "*atas*" version of this is also called the *vascular system*.